Ft. Washington, PA -- Comprehensive Endodontics

 The pendulum swing of dental knowledge and therapeutics in the last few years has revised the endodontic service mix far beyond the simple mechanics of technique.
 Bio-minimalism in access design, canal preparation and debridement procedures, innovations in obturation materials, pulpal regenerative therapies, treatment of trauma and idiopathic resorption as well as passive rehabilitation technologies have renewed the foundational pillar that is endodontics.
 These trends and transitions resonate profoundly in the ethos of Next Level Endodontics.

 This unique 4-day program has been designed by Dr. Martin Trope and the NLE faculty for the practitioner who seeks to provide his or her patients with long term predictable clinical success.
 The course content is derived from the most current biologic knowledge and the clinical application of this science.
 This course is for those who wish to make the myriad facets of the endodontic service mix a cornerstone of their practice.

-UPON COMPLETION, PARTICIPANTS WILL RECEIVE AN INTRODUCTION KIT THAT IS EQUAL IN VALUE TO THE COST OF THE COURSE.
+UPON COMPLETION, PARTICIPANTS WILL RECEIVE AN INTRODUCTION KIT THAT COVERS THE COST OF THE COURSE.